 As you can see from the stories above, the signs of depression can look very different from person to person.
 The important thing to remember is that depression is a treatable condition and that there are several, evidence-based depression treatments available.

 There are some clinics who provide remote consultations with health care professionals via video messaging through their apps.
 It means that you can receive the first consultation at home, without having to visit a clinic.
 Here are two of the most popular online clinics:

 tDCS is a form of gentle brain stimulation that you can use at home to treat depression.
 The treatment is evidence-based and allows you to escape the side effects that usually come with antidepressant medication.
 First of all, tDCS is very different from electric shock therapy or electroconvulsive therapy (the current is 400 times weaker!).
 Secondly, Flow Neuroscience has developed a wireless tDCS headset, which is the first tDCS device approved for medical use in the UK and EU.
 It’s portable and available to buy online.
 You can get more information here.

 Medication-free lifestyle changes.
 There are many things you can do at home to manage the signs of depression.
-Read more about 5 treatments for depression without medication.
+Read more about 5 treatments for depression without medication or 4 at-home remedies for anxiety and depression.
 If you want to make changes right away with the help from a virtual therapist, download the free depression app from Flow Neuroscience and get over 50 free sessions with behaviour therapy.

 I hope this article will help you recognize the signs of depression.
 Depression is a treatable condition and the sooner you seek help for your symptoms, the better.